Stiggu/LoR-Card-Generator/readme.md

 ### TODO Before publishing

+- Add missing card types (Special)
+- Add missing attack types (Counter die)
-- Add missing images
+- Add missing combat pages
 - Map all pages (So they can be generated easily/as defaults)
 - Add CLI usage (Alongside using classes from the package)
-- Refator + Clean up
+- Refactor + Clean up
 - Error handling / Messages about the generation
 - Version bump (1.0.0)